TankerHQ/quickstart-examples/README.md

 ### Create a Trustchain

-In short, your Trustchain is the structure in which the cryptographic operations will be stored when you run the examples.
+In short, your Trustchain is the structure on which the cryptographic operations will be stored when you run the examples.
+It only contains data that is either public or encrypted, and is hosted by Tanker.

-If you don't have a Trustchain yet, use the [Tanker dashboard](https://dashboard.tanker.io) to create a Trustchain, and store the configuration file safely.
+To create a Trustchain, create a free account on the [Tanker dashboard](https://dashboard.tanker.io/signup) and follow the instructions.
+Make sure you store the configuration file safely, as you'll need it later.

-Note: if you need to request access to the Tanker dashboard, please contact us at [contact@tanker.io](mailto:contact@tanker.io).
+Once you start building real private apps, you can just create other Trustchains.

 ### Configure